Reliable Cellular Automata with Self-Organization: Some simulations

-whenever the left-hand side is defined.
-In other words, $\trans_{0}$ can simulate the computation of any other standard computing transition $\trans$ if we prepend a ``program of $\trans$'' .
+In other words, \( \trans_{0} \) can simulate the computation of any other standard computing transition \( \trans \) if we prepend a ``program of \( \trans \)'' .
 The space and time needed for this simulation can only be a constant factor greater than those of the simulated computation.

 \begin{theorem} There are efficiently universal standard computing transition functions. \end{theorem}